 4.3 Force Majeure.
 If either Party (the “Claiming Party”) is rendered unable by Force Majeure to carry out, in whole or part, its obligations under this Agreement and gives notice of the event to the other Party as soon as practicable after the occurrence of the event, then during the pendency of the delay occasioned by such Force Majeure, the obligations of the Claiming Party (other than the obligation to make payments due with respect to performance prior to the event) shall be suspended.
-The Claiming Party shall remedy the Force Majeure with all reasonable dispatch.
-[SBC to review]
+The Claiming Party shall remedy the Force Majeure with all reasonable dispatch. [

 4.4 Power Quality.
 To the extent ENRON elects to supply directly a Facility’s energy requirements, such energy shall conform to all requirements stated in the Rules including, but not limited to, being of the character commonly known as three-phase, or single phase, as the case may be, sixty-hertz (60 Hz) electric energy that is delivered at the normal voltage of the Delivery Point and within the guidelines designated by the Rules..

 4.5 Taxes.
-SBC shall pay or reimburse EESI for all Taxes imposed or levied by any taxing authority related to this Agreement or any related agreement or the transactions contemplated hereby or thereby, whether imposed or levied by law on SBC or EESI.
+SBC shall pay or reimburse EESI for all Taxes imposed or levied by any taxing authority (and to the extent paid by EESI) related to this Agreement or any related agreement or the transactions contemplated hereby or thereby, whether imposed or levied by law on SBC or EESI.
 SBC shall be responsible for, pay, and indemnify EESI for all Taxes related to the transactions contemplated by this Agreement.
+EESI will indemnify SBC for any failure of EESI to [ay or reimburse Taxes that are subject to this Agreement.
 EESI may collect the Taxes from SBC by increasing EESI’s charge by the amount of the applicable Taxes.
 The Parties shall administer and implement this Agreement with the intent to minimize Taxes.
 SBC shall timely provide EESI all required exemption certificates and other information EESI reasonably requests.
-Until SBC does so, EESI shall not be required to recognize any exemption, and EESI shall not be required to refund or credit previously paid Taxes.
+Until SBC does so, EESI shall not be required to recognize any exemption., SBC shall t be entitled to any refund or credit previously paid Taxes.
 EESI, however, shall assign to SBC any applicable claims for refund.
 EESI holds its records regarding Taxes arising in connection with this Agreement as limited tax agent of SBC and agrees to make such records available to SBC in connection with Tax returns, reports, audits, or Tax litigation with respect to this Agreement.
 [SBC to review additional language with EES Tax]